IM-UR-CITY/im-ur-city/concepts.md

 ---

+### Digital Agents

+Digital Agents refer to computer programs or algorithms that are designed to perform specific tasks, interact with their environment, and make decisions based on predefined goals or objectives.
+They come in two types: Artificial Agents and Intelligent Agents.

+### Artificial Agents

+These are digital agents that participate in simulated environments.
+They can mimic the behavior of real-world entities, such as humans, animals, or other objects, and interact with other agents or elements within the simulation.
+Artificial agents can be used to study complex systems, test hypotheses, or develop and evaluate strategies in a controlled environment.

+Artificial Agents are part of the _Fictional Reality_.

+### Intelligent Agents

+These are AI-based digital agents that perform various tasks, often autonomously or semi-autonomously.
+Intelligent agents employ AI techniques, such as machine learning, natural language processing, or computer vision, to process and analyze data, adapt to their environment, and make informed decisions.

+Intelligent Agents are part of the _Factual Reality_.

 ### Fluid Reality

 Fluid Reality is an emerging concept that represents a blend of both fictional and factual reality.
 It acknowledges the increasingly common ground between these traditionally separate categories, often enabled by digital and mediated realities.
 Fluid Reality encompasses experiences that are not purely fictional nor purely factual, allowing for more diverse and dynamic interactions in digital societies.